metabrainz/picard-docs/faq/faq_file_formats.rst

 <https://picard.musicbrainz.org/docs/mappings/>`_ contains more technical information on how these are further mapped into each tag format.

 How to I edit several tags at once?
-Why is it not easier do so?
+Why is it not easier do?
 -------------------------------------------------------------------

 Please understand that Picard is not designed as a general purpose :index:`tag editor <tags; editing>`.
 Its primary goal is to retrieve community-maintained MusicBrainz